Dr.

 For a person skilled in a particular sign language, anything

-written in that language in Sutton SignWriting is easy
+written in that language in Sutton SignWriting is easy to

-for everyday use.
+everyday use.

 The Suttons have been residents of California since 1959

 and live in the La Jolla part of San Diego.
-They tend
+They tend to

-they are active in poetry circles.
+are active in poetry circles.

 The News Leader